edmedia/unitube/README.md

     * mvn jetty:run

 To access UniTube, just point your browser to <http://localhost:8080/unitube/>.
-If you have no problem to access it, congratulations, you have installed UniTube web application successfully.
+If you can access UniTube without any errors, congratulations!
+You have installed the UniTube web application successfully.

-UniTube is using many external open source and free software.
-To be able to use all function of UniTube, you have to install others software as well, include FFmpeg, OpenOffice, SWFTools, ImageMagick.
+UniTube utilises many external open source and free software tools.
+To be able to use all the functions of UniTube, you have to install other software as well, including FFmpeg, OpenOffice, SWFTools, ImageMagick.

 Configuration
 -------------